Fake apologies and the power of sincerity. Moral values in action

 Asking for forgiveness

-However, two components are more important than the others.
+However, two components are more important than the rest.

-Responsibility comes first, - explains one of the authors of the study, Professor Roy Lewicki.
+Acceptance of responsibility comes first, explains one of the authors of the study, Professor Roy Lewicki.

-"Our study showed that the most important component an apology is an acknowledgment of responsibility.
-Say it's your fault, that it was you who made the mistake."
+"Our study showed that the most an important component An apology is an admission of responsibility.
+Say that it’s your fault, that you made a mistake.”

-The second most effective strategy, after the recognition of responsibility, is the proposal to correct the situation.
+The second most effective strategy after admitting responsibility is offering to correct the situation.

 Professor Lewicki says:

-One of the main problems with apologies is that the apology itself is worthless.
-Expressing willingness to fix what is broken reflects the acceptance of responsibility for the damage caused.
+One of the main problems with apologies is that the apology itself is not worth anything.
+Expressing a willingness to fix what is broken reflects acceptance of responsibility for the damage caused.

-next important thing is an expression of regret, an explanation of what went wrong, as well as an expression of remorse.
+Next important thing is an expression of regret, an explanation of what went wrong, and an expression of remorse.

-The very last step is asking for forgiveness, says Lewicki:
+The very last step is asking for forgiveness, says Levitsky:

-These findings are based on a study in which people read various scenarios in which a person made a mistake for which they had to apologize.
+These findings are based on a study in which people read various scenarios in which a person made a mistake for which he had to apologize.

 The apology contained one, three, or six components.
-People rated the effectiveness various kinds apologies.
+People rated the effectiveness various types apologies.
 The study tested only the effectiveness of these components.

-It is also very easy to overestimate the power of an apology, as I wrote before.
+It is also very easy to overestimate the power of an apology, as I have written before.

 How effective is an apology?

-We assume that apologizing can help mend relationships, but do we overestimate the importance of an apology?
+We assume that apologizing can help mend relationships, but are we overestimating the value of an apology?

-Not a week goes by without yet another apology from a public figure for the incredible destruction.
-An endless parade of politicians, businessmen and celebrities on TV and in the press admitting their mistake and apologizing for what they did wrong.
+Hardly a week goes by without another apology from one public figure or another for the incredible destruction.
+An endless parade of politicians, businessmen and celebrities on TV and in the press admitting mistakes and apologizing for what they did wrong.

-We have come to the conclusion that as soon as day follows night, a public figure apologizes for this or that offense.
-Sometimes these apologies look sincere and heartfelt, and sometimes they are just formal and insincere.
+We have come to the conclusion that as soon as day gives way to night, a public figure apologizes for one or another offense.
+Sometimes these apologies appear sincere and heartfelt, and sometimes they are simply perfunctory and insincere.

-Penitents hope that their red-faced confessions will bring forgiveness, but is it really enough to say sorry to restore trust?
+Penitents hope that their red-faced admission of guilt will bring forgiveness, but is saying sorry really enough to restore trust?

-Forgive me, if possible, because there is no limit to my remorse.
+Forgive me if possible, because my repentance knows no bounds.
 My soul is restless, and my conscience has simply gnawed at my consciousness, reminding me of the strength of my guilt...

 I may not be worthy of being forgiven by you.
-But I know how generous you are. you have a big kind heart who cannot remain indifferent to my pleas for forgiveness.
+But I know how generous you are.
+You have a big and kind heart, which cannot remain indifferent to my requests for forgiveness.

 Asking for forgiveness in words is easier than sincerely repenting in your soul.
-Believe me, I am extremely sorry for what happened.
+Believe me, I deeply regret what happened.
 Don't be angry with me, you are dear to me.

 Apologies to the girl

-I don't need anything more than your forgiveness right now!
-Just do not be angry, let go of resentment, cool down from anger.
-The smile addressed to me suits you so well!
+I don’t need anything else except your forgiveness now!
+Just don’t get angry, let go of the offense, cool down from your anger.
+A smile addressed to me suits you so well!

-You were offended, and my world collapsed, the sky darkened around me, and clouds of black melancholy thickened over my head.
+You were offended, and my world collapsed, the sky around me darkened, and clouds of black melancholy gathered overhead.
 Forgive me, give me back the light and joy of life!

 * * *

-With hope for the most speedy reconciliation With the cutest girl in the world, I offer my most sincere apologies.
+Hoping for the best quick reconciliation with the sweetest girl in the world, I offer my most sincere apologies.

 I know you have broad soul and a huge heart in which there is no place for resentment and anger, so you will definitely forgive me, right?